micmejia/bible-dump/AMPC/Ephesians/Eph 4.md

-Their [^e]moral understanding is darkened _and_ their reasoning is beclouded.
-[They are] alienated (estranged, self-banished) from the life of God [with no share in it; this is] because of the ignorance (the want of knowledge and perception, the willful blindness) that is [^f]deep-seated in them, due to their hardness of heart [to the insensitiveness of their moral nature].
+Their moral understanding is darkened _and_ their reasoning is beclouded.
+[They are] alienated (estranged, self-banished) from the life of God [with no share in it; this is] because of the ignorance (the want of knowledge and perception, the willful blindness) that is deep-seated in them, due to their hardness of heart [to the insensitiveness of their moral nature].